Please refer to our DISCLOSURE STATEMENT.

 YOU MAY ALSO LIKE : REQUIREMENTS FOR HOMESCHOOLING YOUR CHILD

 When we first moved to Austin, we fell head over heels in love with a neighborhood at the very southern point of town.
 Huge trees lined the streets.
 People waved or stopped to chat.
 Every house was neat and well-loved.
 The pool sparkled and beckoned and in Texas, the neighborhood pool is an extremely serious bit of business.
 It matters big time.
 We ached to live there and waited quite impatiently for a home to become available in a price range that didn’t make us bleed internally.
 We bought that fixer upper and in five years, it doubled in value.
 Not making that up.
 We knew to gain our independence, we had to sell it.
 We listed.
 It sold in a week with two offers on the table.
-We felt like God was confirming our decision to move forward with this wild plan but even when He blesses and guides our steps, it’s not easy to say goodbye to the home we planned to grow old in.
-More tears fell.
+We felt like God was confirming our decision to move forward with with this wild roadschooling plan, but even when He blesses and guides our steps, it’s not easy to say goodbye to the home we planned to grow old in.

 In our empty living room, we stood in a circle with cherished friends and prayed.
 We ate one last meal at our favorite Tex Mex place.
 Then, we drove away.